-Well no. As good as these replicas are, (and some of them are really good) not taking into account the label, (or lack thereof) an expert would be able to tell the difference.
+Well yes.
+As good as these replicas are, (and some of them are really good) not taking into account the label, (or lack thereof) an expert would be able to tell the difference.

 But then again, that would be inevitable, given that the Eames chair and ottoman, (originally titled 670 and 671 respectively) are far from anything that could be considered ordinary items of furniture.

-If you are thinking of buying a new Eames chair, the cost range at Y-Lighting.com is between $5,495.00 – $8,495.00 – depending on which wood veneer and fabric option you choose.
+If you are thinking of buying a new Eames chair, the cost range is between $5,495.00 – $8,495.00 – depending on which wood veneer and fabric option you choose.

-The fact that they will look even better 20+ years from now – long after you would have worn out, or gone off, a furniture store chair that will soon have seen better days or gone out of style – makes the Eames lounge chair and ottoman a much more attractive option.
+In fact, they will look even better 20+ years from now – long after you would have worn out or gone off a furniture store chair.
+This makes the Eames lounge chair and ottoman a much more attractive option.

 The original Eames lounge chair is made up of a number of key design elements, and I’ll list the main ones below.